 Dean and Levin, Mabie & Levin Professor of Law

-Affiliate Professor with the Center for Women’s Studies and Gender Research
+Affiliate Professor, Center for Women’s Studies and Gender Research

-Abortion and Reproductive rights • Children's Rights • Employment Law • Estates & Trusts • Experiential Learning • Family Law • Gender and the Law • Legal Theory • Property Law • Sexual Abuse • Sexual Harrassment • Women, Gender and the Law •
+Abortion and Reproductive Rights • Children's Rights • Employment Law • Estates & Trusts • Experiential Learning • Family Law • Gender and the Law • Legal Theory • Property Law • Sexual Abuse • Sexual Harassment • Women, Gender and the Law •

-Outside of work, Rosenbury enjoys gardening and traveling.
-If at all possible, she also completes the New York Times crossword puzzle every day.
+Outside of work, Dean Rosenbury enjoys gardening and traveling.
+If at all possible, she also completes the New York Times crossword puzzle and spelling bee every day.

 J.D., Harvard Law School

 A.B., Harvard-Radcliffe College